Welcome to the Yu laboratory @USF!

 exploring and discovering the fascinating biological

 features of bacterial life;

 - "grow" young scientists in the lab: We are

 enthusiastic about training and preparing young

 - have fun doing 1. and 2.!

-To achieve our
+To achieve our goals, we are

-a variety of experimental approaches such as genetics,
+experimental approaches such as genetics,

 © 2019 Wenqi Yu,